Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 [ANTLR](https://www.antlr.org) is a parser generator with support for Swift code generation.
-This example provides a working integration between ANTLR4 and the Swift Package Manager to demonstrate yet another approach to parsing the same AFTN message from the previous examples.
+This example provides a functional integration between ANTLR4 and the Swift Package Manager to demonstrate yet another approach to parsing the same AFTN message from the previous examples.